 Gasoline containing methanol must also be blended with cosolvents and corrosion inhibitors.
 Certain ingredients of gasoline may cause paint fading or damage.
 Be extra careful not to spill gasoline or gasoline oxygenate blends during refueling.
+When not operating your

 When not operating your Kawasaki for 30 to 60 days, mix a fuel stabilizer (such as STA-BIL) with the gasoline in the fuel tank.
 Fuel stabilizer additives inhibit oxidation of the fuel which minimizes gummy deposits.